albertkozak/CoffeeCulprit/README.md

 **5. Create a high-fidelity prototype that accurately summarizes the different user flows for your must-have features.**
   * Refer to attached prototype app images in repository.
 For full version, please view the submitted zip file in D2L (built with Adobe XD)

+**6. Create a repository in Github to track the progress of your project.
+Use the Automated Kanban project template.**
+  * [X] Create and prioritize issues for your must-have features.
+Recall that you can also add sub-tasks to an issue to help clearly track what is required to build a feature.
+  * [X] Create issues for any other general tasks that are not directly related to a feature (ie. investigating hosting services).
+  * [X] Add the deliverables above to a README.md file (use Github-flavoured markdown to format the document in a professional manner).
+  * [X] Add philweier to your repository as a contributor.